Investment Outlook A case for long-term muni funds

 • 3

-Source: Bloomberg L.P. as of July 30, 2025.
+Source: Bloomberg as of December 31, 2025.
 Top-rated muni AAA is represented by the Municipal AAA GO bond yield, a Municipal Market Data proprietary yield curve of AAA-rated state general obligation bonds, based on the institutional block size of $2 million+ market activity in both the primary and secondary bond market.
 The muni tax-equivalent AAA yield assumes a top tax rate of 40.8%: 37% federal tax rate and 3.8% net investment income tax (NIIT), effective Jan.
 1, 2025.
 Irs.gov, as of Oct.
 22, 2024.
 The top marginal tax rate is for single taxpayers with more than $626,350 in taxable income or couples with $751,600 or more.
 NIIT is for single taxpayers with more than $200,000 in taxable income or couples with $250,000 or more.

 • 4